-This recipe is great as is for Vata types and during Vata imbalances.
+This recipe is great for Vata types and during Vata imbalances; no changes are needed!

-To make this recipe even better for Pitta types, one should use almond butter rather than the tahini and maple syrup instead of honey.
+To make this recipe even better for Pitta types, use maple syrup instead of honey.
 Otherwise, this recipe is naturally Pitta-reducing and can be left as is.

 Kapha types will want to use buckwheat groats instead of the steel cut oats (same proportions).
-They can eliminate the dates and replace the 2 Tbsp of shredded coconut with 1 Tbsp freshly ground flaxseed.
-The amount of ghee can be cut in half to 1/2 tsp.
-The spices can be doubled to help aid in digestion and add a bit of lightness to the meal.
+They can eliminate the dates, and replace the shredded coconut with 1 tablespoon of freshly ground flaxseed.
+The amount of ghee can be reduced to ½ teaspoon.
+The spices can be increased to help aid in digestion and add a bit of lightness to the meal.
 For times of congestion or heaviness, the almond milk can be replaced with equal amounts of water.